smithlabcode/walt/README.md

     walt -i hg19.dbindex -1 read_1.fq -2 read_2.fq -N 5000000 -o paired_reads_mapping.out

 Similarly, WALT supports comma-separated list of read files for paired-end mapping.
 WALT produces one mapping output file for each read file pair.
-For pair-end mapping, the output file name will be appended "_p1", "_p2", and so on.
+The output file names will be appended "_p1", "_p2", and so on.
 One other thing to note is mate 1 and mate 2 paired files should be in the same order.

 	 walt -i hg19.dbindex -1 read_file1_1.fq,read_file2_1.fq,read_file3_1.fq \
 	                      -2 read_file1_2.fq,read_file2_2.fq,read_file3_2.fq \